jeppeman/mockposable/README.md

 apply plugin: 'com.jeppeman.mockposable'

-// This is where you configure what mocking libraries to integrate with mockposable {
+// This is where you configure what libraries to integrate with mockposable {
     // You can add one or many, e.g:
     // plugins = ['mockk']
     // plugins = ['mockito']
+    // plugins = ['compose-ui']
-    // plugins = ['mockk', 'mockito']
+    // plugins = ['mockk', 'mockito', 'compose-ui']
     plugins = [...] // plugins = listOf(...) for build.gradle.kts
 }
 ```